edmundtly/resources/README.md

 1. [If You Can - How Millenials Can Get Rich Slowly](https://www.etf.com/docs/IfYouCan.pdf)

 ## Books
-1. *The Millionare Next Door* by Thomas Stanley and William Danko
+1. *"The Millionare Next Door"* by Thomas Stanley and William Danko
-2. *Common Sense on Mutual Funds* by Jack Bogle
+2. *"Common Sense on Mutual Funds"* by Jack Bogle
-3. *Devil Take the Hindmost* by Edward Chancellor
+3. *"Devil Take the Hindmost"* by Edward Chancellor
-4. *The Great Depression: A Diary* by Benjamin Roth
+4. *"The Great Depression: A Diary"* by Benjamin Roth
-5. *Your Money and Your Brain* by Jason Zweig
+5. *"Your Money and Your Brain"* by Jason Zweig